Zirkonium88/cdk-validator/README.md

 ## Shifting Your Cloud Security to the Left

 AWS services are subject to constant change.
 This applies not only to their properties, but also to the models in which they should be used.
 For the AWS customer, this results in the problem of keeping up or making good decisions not to do so.
 Infrastructure that has already been deployed can be examined using various tools.
-Prowler is one of them, but AWS also offers several for this purpose.
+Prowler is one of them, but AWS also offers several services for this purpose.
 The most strategically important is certainly the Security Hub service.
 Various findings from many other services are aggregated here, which can affect both the infrastructure (e.g. AWS Config) and the software (e.g. AWS Inspector).

 If you now use these services to fix the infrastructure findings, a drift occurs that is not always easy to fix.
 It is better to check for possible problems before the actual deployment.
 This approach is called “Shift-Left”.
 This can be done with the package [cdk-validator-cfnguard](https://github.com/cdklabs/cdk-validator-cfnguard).
 It's based on the [CloudFormation Guard package](https://github.com/aws-cloudformation/cloudformation-guard).